olcf/intro_C_workbooks/C_Play/README.md

 This code uses ASCII characters (those on your keyboard) as pixels.

 To generally understand what it is doing, think of the 3-D shape of a donut, now imagine drawing just the part you see facing you in 2-D on a flat sheet of paper.
 The mathematical terminology for that 2-D drawing process is "making a 2-D projection of a 3-D object".
 The program uses geometry to project a 3-D donut onto the 2-D plane of your screen and it renders that projection in ASCII characters.
-It then rotates the donut and does the project again.
+It then rotates the donut and does the projection again.
 It repeats this process until the user types "c" while holding "control" down to stop the program execution.
 The calculation and rendering of the projection and the rotation are handled by `for loops`.

 ```
 #include <stdio.h>